History of Auschwitz Concentration Camp

 Krakow Airport has planty of connections with UK, Scandinavia and another western Europe countries.
 For people from USA, Canada and Australia who very often must land and take off at Warsaw Airport I have a solution as well.
 Instead of boring and expensive train between Warsaw and Krakow you can book Auschwitz Tour with pick up or drop off in Warsaw or Warsaw Airport.

 Second closest International Airport to Auschwitz is Katowice Airport Pyrzowice located an hour drive from Auschwitz and a bit more than an hour from Krakow.
-As 1 hour 15 mintues journey between Krakow and Katowice Airport is not so cheap it's worth to consider combo tour - Auswitch with pick up or drop off at the airport.
+As 1 hour 15 mintues journey between Krakow and Katowice Airport is not so cheap it's worth to consider combo tour - Auschwitz with pick up or drop off at the airport.
 In most of cases I can offer up to 20% discount for combined services, so apart time you safe money as well!

-Below you can see location of Auswitch Museum on the map.
+Below you can see location of Auschwitz Museum on the map.
 I also wrote a list of distances + drive time between Auschwitz and the most frequent pick up / drop off places.
 If you're planning to visit Auschwitz from another place and wish to see how long it would take please click 'B' mark on the map and 'get directions' - you will land on google map site where you can type your launch point.

 View Larger Map